Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Abstract

 \section{Abstract}

 Let $G$ be a connected, complex reductive group.
 In this paper, we classify $G\times G$-equivariant normal $\mathbb R$-test configurations of a polarized $G$-compactification.
-Then for $\mathbb Q$-Fano $G$-compactifications, we express the H-invariant of its equivariant normal $\mathbb R$-test configurations in terms of the combinatory data.
+Then for $\mathbb Q$-Fano $G$-compactifications, we express the H-invariants of its equivariant normal $\mathbb R$-test configurations in terms of the combinatory datas.
 Based on \cite{Han-Li}, we compute the semistable limit of a K-unstable Fano $G$-compactification.
-As an application, we show that for the two K-unstable Fano $SO_4(\mathbb C)$-compactifications, the corresponding semistable limits are indeed the limit spaces of the normalized K\"ahler-Ricci flow.
+As an application, we show that for the two smooth K-unstable Fano $SO_4(\mathbb C)$-compactifications, the corresponding semistable limits are indeed the limit spaces of the normalized K\"ahler-Ricci flow.